Sanity-Saving Tips for Working from Home

 4. Be in Control of Pace and Perspective

 Compartmentalize space, time and mental focus.
 It’s too easy to have everything – personal, relational and professional – blur together.
 Designating A SPECIFIC place to work (even if you choose to move it from time to time), and A SPECIFIC time to work is helpful.
-There will be things that come up that you will deal with.
+There will be things that come up that you will immediately need to deal with.
 However, making choices about your working space and time will give you a sense of control and objectivity.
 This avoids subtle “victim mentality” – things happening TO you, rather than you choosing to respond to needs.

 5. Be Mindful of Your Team’s Needs